Close Menu

 Autumn (September to November)

 Autumn is a beautiful time to visit the Seattle Japanese Garden, with the changing leaves and harvest season adding to the garden’s natural beauty.
-(See Also: Laguna Beach Best Time To Visit – Sunny Escapes)
+(See Also: Is September a Good Time to Visit Hong Kong?
+Perfect Travel Season)

 Some of the highlights of autumn in the Seattle Japanese Garden include: